Skip to content

-A beautiful, high-quality wig is an investment in your confidence, but the cost can be a major concern.
-Many people don’t realize that financial help is often available.
-Your health insurance may cover a significant portion of the cost when your doctor prescribes a “cranial prosthesis.”
-Beyond insurance, numerous non-profit organizations and assistance programs are dedicated to helping people access the wigs they need.
-This guide will show you exactly how to check your insurance benefits, what paperwork you’ll need from your doctor, and where to find other financial resources for wigs for cancer patients, making this important purchase much more accessible.
+A beautiful, high-quality wig is an investment in your confidence, but the cost can feel overwhelming.
+Here’s the good news: you don’t have to cover it alone.
+Financial help is often available, and many people don't even know where to look.
+Your health insurance may cover a significant portion of the cost with a doctor's prescription for a “cranial prosthesis.”
+Plus, numerous non-profits are dedicated to helping you find the perfect piece.
+This guide will show you exactly how to check your insurance benefits, get the right paperwork, and find other financial resources for wigs for cancer patients, making this important purchase much more manageable.

 Key Takeaways